Amed Rosario Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 18th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 20th in the league.

-- The Red Sox's 5.13 team ERA ranks 26th across all league pitching staffs.
+- The Red Sox have a 5.14 team ERA that ranks 26th across all league pitching staffs.

-- The Red Sox surrender the fifth-most home runs in baseball (38 total, 1.4 per game).
+- Red Sox pitchers combine to allow the fifth-most home runs in baseball (40 total, 1.4 per game).

-- Bello (0-1) gets the starting nod for the Red Sox, his third of the season.
+- Sale gets the start for the Red Sox, his sixth of the season.
+He is 1-2 with an 8.22 ERA and 30 strikeouts in 23 2/3 innings pitched.

-- His last appearance came on Sunday against the Milwaukee Brewers, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing five hits.
+- The lefty's most recent time out came on Monday against the Baltimore Orioles, when he went five innings, surrendering five earned runs while giving up nine hits.

+- The 34-year-old has an 8.22 ERA and 11.7 strikeouts per nine innings across five games this season, while giving up a batting average of .316 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.